 Purpose and Responsibilities

-The SSB is responsible managing the portfolio of services and solutions regarding EGI.eu and the EGI federated services.
+The SSB is responsible for managing the portfolio of services and solutions regarding EGI.eu and the EGI federated services.
 This includes all services and solutions that are planned, active or to be retired.
 To support this goal, the SSB will carry out the following activities:

 Advise the EGI management on the priorities for evolving the services and solutions portfolio

 Conduct regularly scheduled management reviews of both services and solutions portfolios and related ITSM processes (see below)

+Support the activities of EGI ITSM processes upon request from the process managers

-Implement the recommendations from the EGI Strategy and Innovation Board (SIB) that have been endorsed by the EGI Council
+Implement the recommendations from the EGI Council

 Interface with the UCB concerning the services and solutions for the research communities